 There was a sequel Mortal Kombat: Annihilation (1997), as well as an animated tv series Mortal Kombat: Defenders of the Realm (1995), a short-lived live-action tv series Mortal Kombat: Conquest (1998-9) and more recently a live-action tv series revival Mortal Kombat: Legacy (2011).
 A further cinematic sequel has been announced numerous times, although has yet to go into production.

 Director Paul Anderson had previously debuted with the British crime thriller Shopping (1994).
 All of Andersons subsequent films have remained within the genre, although Mortal Kombat is the most plainly enjoyable of these.
 His other films include the very silly haunted spaceship effort Event Horizon (1997), which survived solely through dint of Andersons atmosphere; the programmed-soldier film Soldier (1998), which was an expensive flop; the tv movie The Sight (2000) about a haunted hotel; a further videogame adaptation, Resident Evil (2002); AVP: Alien vs. Predator (2004); Death Race (2008); Resident Evil: Afterlife (2010); a remake of The Three Musketeers (2011); Resident Evil: Retribution (2012); the non-genre disaster movie Pompeii (2014); and Resident Evil: The Final Chapter (2016).
-Anderson has also written and produced Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), and produced the horror film The Dark (2005), another videogame adaptation DOA: Dead or Alive (2006), the sf film Pandorum (2009), Death Race 2 (2010) and Death Race 3: Inferno (2012).
+Anderson has also written and produced Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), and produced the horror film The Dark (2005), another videogame adaptation DOA: Dead or Alive (2006), the sf film Pandorum (2009), Death Race 2 (2010), Death Race 3: Inferno (2012) and Death Race 4: Beyond Anarchy (2018).
 Anderson should not be confused with Paul Thomas Anderson, the director of Boogie Nights (1997), Magnolia (1999), There Will Be Blood (2007) and The Master (2012) fame.
 On his later films, this Paul Anderson has taken to listing himself as Paul W.S.
 Anderson to avoid confusion.